7 Rules for Effective Stand-Up Meetings

 6. Give everyone a chance to talk

-The short nature of a stand-up meeting can make it tempting to turn it into a “talking head” situation.
+The short nature of a stand-up meeting can make a “talking head” situation seem unavoidable.
 Instead, reserve a few minutes to let attendees speak, whether it’s to answer questions or update team members on the progress of their projects.
 No one should dominate a stand-up meeting.
 With the short time frame, everyone needs to share high-level or important information as concisely as possible.
 This isn’t the time to brag about how busy you are.

 7. Don’t skip follow-up